pcorey/pcorey.github.io/_posts/2015-09-14-counting-fields-with-mongo-aggregations.markdown

 layout: post
 title:  "Counting Fields With Mongo Aggregations"
 titleParts: ["Counting Fields", "With Mongo Aggregations"]
-description: "How would you write a MongoDB query to cound the number of fields in a set of documents?
+excerpt: "How would you write a MongoDB query to cound the number of fields in a set of documents?
 Let's dive into a solution!"
 author: "Pete Corey"
 date:   2015-09-14
 tags: ["Javascript", "MongoDB"]